Meat ant: Relationship with other organisms

+Meat ants share symbiotic relationships with a number of insects, including caterpillars of different butterflies.
+The caterpillars are protected by the workers from predators, which in turn supply the ants a sugary sap.
+The larvae of Phyllolyrna rufa, a species psyllid, excrete a crystalline and brittle lerp that foraging workers feed on.
+The ants also visit some leafhoppers and aphids such as the Common jassid (Eurymela fenestrata) and the American ragwort aphid (Aphis lugentis).
+A. lugentis is an invasive species native to the United States and was first detected on Kangaroo Island in late 2018.
+Multiple native ants tended to these aphids, including I. purpureus, under Senecio odoratus leaves.

 Meat ants play an important role in seed dispersal.
-A meat ant colony is capable of dispersing 334,000 individual bellyache bush seeds per hectare, which shows a strong ant-seed relationship among the two.

-Common jassid (Eurymela fenestrata) nymphs excrete a sugary sap that is collected by the ants, which protect this valuable food resource.
+A meat ant colony is capable of dispersing 334,000 individual bellyache bush (Jatropha gossypiifolia) seeds per hectare, which shows a strong ant-seed relationship among the two.
+The ants can also disperse seeds at great distances, with one study noting dispersal distances of Acacia pycnantha seeds at 69 m in undisturbed areas.
+This distance increased to 120 m in disturbed areas (such as areas affected by roadwork activities).
+Meat ants are not only more abundant in disturbed roadside environments, but they disperse a higher portion of seeds in these zones compared to other ants.
+When workers encounter other ants trying to move seeds, they will often rob them of these seeds.
+Due to these ants frequently moving seeds, along with long-distance dispersal events, studies suggest that they may play an important role in plant colonisation alongside newly constructed roadsites.
+Another study also observed meat ants dispersing Acacia longifolia seeds and Extatosoma tiaratum eggs at higher rates compared to other ants.

 Relationship with humans

 Meat ants are able to kill poisonous cane toads, an introduced pest, as the toxins exuded by the toad, usually lethal against its predators, do not affect the meat ants.
 Due to this, scientists in Australia have considered using meat ants as a form of pest control to reduce the cane toad population.
 One way of doing this is by establishing meat ant nests in habitats where cane toad numbers are high.
 In rural Australia, meat ants are important to farmers, who place animal carcasses on ant nests to get rid of them.
 In a matter of weeks, the entire carcass is consumed and reduced to bones.
-Due to the meat ants' aggression, workers will pour out of entrance holes to attack if a human or animal disturbs their nest.
+The meat ant is highly aggressive, and workers will pour out of entrance holes to attack if a human or animal disturbs their nest.